SciCatProject/scicatlive/services/backend/services/v4/README.md

 If `OIDC_ENABLED` is toggled, you can use OIDC to log in with a [OIDC user](../keycloak/README.md#default-configuration).

-With `DEV=true`, since the container might have limited memory, it is recommended to run unit tests with the option `--runInBand`, as [./entrypoints/tests.sh](./entrypoints/tests.sh), which makes the tests run sequentially, avoiding to fill the RAM which makes them freeze.
+With `BACKEND_DEV=true`, since the container might have limited memory, it is recommended to run unit tests with the option `--runInBand`, as [./entrypoints/tests.sh](./entrypoints/tests.sh), which makes the tests run sequentially, avoiding to fill the RAM which makes them freeze.